Documentation / Short Interest

 10. Max 1 squeeze trade at a time

-Squeeze trades offer outsized returns when managed properly with discipline and systematic processes.
-The key is entering only on complete technical confirmation, exiting in stages to lock in profits progressively, and always respecting your stops without exception.
-By following this structured management approach, you can capture the substantial upside potential of short squeezes while protecting yourself from the dramatic reversals that often follow parabolic moves.
+Squeeze trades offer outsized returns when managed with discipline and a systematic process.
+Enter only on complete technical confirmation, exit in stages to lock in profits progressively, and always respect your stops.
+This structured approach lets you capture the upside of short squeezes while protecting yourself from the sharp reversals that often follow parabolic moves.

 Was this article helpful?